prtzl/NixOS/README.md

 For me `<your_user>` is `matej` and full path `/mnt/home/matej`.

-We will still generate configuration just to observe settings in `/mnt/etc/nixos/hardware-configurations.nix`.
+Observe settings in `/mnt/etc/nixos/hardware-configurations.nix`.
 Merge them into provided configurations from repository folder (NixOS): `system/bootloader.nix`, `system/filesystem.nix`.
+A list of possible changes is in the last chapter.

 This is also the time to check the configuration.
 The main file is `system/configuration.nix`.
 In the beginning you can include or exclude other config files.
 You will also have to configure your user name, system application list, network card under networking and possibly more.

 I use GNOME with gdm.
 All GUI settings are in `system/graphics.nix` along with some gui applications.
 You can swap out window manager and desktop manager with the one you like.
-If you choose other desktop manager other than gnome, then you can exclude `users/matej/dconf.nix`, which only applies to gnome.
+If you choose other desktop manager other than gnome, then you can exclude `home/dconf.nix`, which only applies to gnome.

 By default, running `nixos-install` would source `/mnt/etc/nixos/configuration.nix`.
 With option `-I nixos-config=<some_path>/configuration.nix` we can give it a path to our configuration.
 This is included in helper script: